Skip to content

 • Claim Christ's authority (Luke 10:19): "In Jesus' name, I resist this attack.
 Satan, you have no authority over me.
 I belong to Christ."

-• Quote Scripture (Matthew 4:1-11): "It is written: God has not given me spirit of fear but of power, love, sound mind (2 Tim 1:7).
+• Quote Scripture (Matthew 4:1-11): "It is written: God has not given me a spirit of fear but of power, love, and a sound mind (2 Tim 1:7).
 I reject fear and choose faith."

 • Thank God for victory (1 Corinthians 15:57): "Thank You, Jesus, that You already defeated Satan.
 I stand in YOUR victory, not my own strength."